 Served under the name of Dole Whip, the pineapple ice cream from Dole Plantation is so refreshing under the hot Hawaiian sun.
 Get your ice cream and then visit the Pineapple Maze or discover more about the pineapple, macadamia, and coffee plantations in Hawaii.

 The hotel, named after the legendary Duke Kahanamoku, the father of modern surfing, is located right on Waikiki Beach and proudly serves one of the most loved Hawaiian desserts.
 Hula Pie is made of macadamia nut ice cream over a chocolate cookie crust, topped with chocolate fudge, whipped cream, and chopped macadamia nuts.

 This is Hawaiian comfort food, so loved by the locals.
 It’s far from being a light and healthy meal, but it’s worth trying.
 Basically, Loco Moco consists of a burger patty over rice, with two sunny-side-up eggs, everything covered in gravy sauce.
 Rainbow Drive-Inn and L&L Drive-Inn are two of the places where you should try a Loco Moco while in Oahu.

-Perhaps one of the best-known Hawaiian deserts, Shave Ice is a cooling treat more than welcome after a hot day on the beach.
-The ice is finely shaved, covered in different syrups (many of them are from local fruits – guava, pineapple, coconut, lilikoi) and then topped with condensed milk, mochi or azuki beans.
+Perhaps one of the best-known Hawaiian desserts, Shave Ice is a cooling treat more than welcome after a hot day on the beach.
+The ice is finely shaved, covered in different syrups (many of them are from local fruits – guava, pineapple, coconut, lilikoi), and then topped with condensed milk, mochi, or azuki beans.
 There are many Shave Ice stands in Oahu where you can sample this famous Hawaiian iced treat, but if you don’t have enough time to visit more of them, go to Matsumoto’s Shave Ice or Waiola Shave Ice.